 FGV's corporate culture is defined through our Constitution, Board Charter, various Business Principles and Code of Business Conduct and Ethics for Employees (CoBCE).
-We also have a Board Governance & Risk Management Committee (BGRMC) to assist the Board in fulfilling its statutory and fiduciary responsibilities, especially in the areas of governance, risk management and sustainability.
+Besides the GMC members as above, we also have a Board Governance & Risk Management Committee (BGRMC) to assist the Board in fulfilling its statutory and fiduciary responsibilities, especially in the areas of governance, risk management and sustainability.